 Car accidents, and the force that goes along with them, can be seriously damaging to the neck and back.
 These areas of the body are both crucial to bodily function, yet sensitive to sudden movement and force.
 As a car slams into something, or something slams into a car, the inertia of the opposing force causes everything in the car, including a human, to move in that direction.
 But there’s only so much room to move in a car; eventually, the seat belt, car door, dashboard, or some other object is going to stop that forward movement.
 This force often generates enormous pressure on the neck and back.

-This jerking motion can cause a number of different injuries to the spine.
+This jerking motion is often referred to as whiplash, and can cause a number of different injuries to the spine.
 Quite simply, the spine was not designed to handle the forces that modern machines are capable of exerting on these sensitive structures.

 Neck and lower back injuries can be both debilitating and extremely painful.
 Two of the most common pain generating injuries in the spine are disc injuries and facet joint injuries.
 This article focuses on these two areas because of their commonality.
 If you’re suffering back pain, it is important to know the difference between these two causes.